If you are going to “play the wild and crazy guy” scenario – every once in a while you have to act “wild and crazy”

-But Greece probably needs cheap oakley sunglasses some form of market disruption to get what it wants.
+But Greece probably needs some form of market disruption to get what it wants.
 How can Germany give in when the market is telling them every single day that not giving in shouldn’t cause a problem.

-Greece wholesale nfl jerseys for its part, has time and time again said they need better terms, and then always, at the last minute, signed up to whatever deal had been on the table all along.
+Greece for its part, has time and time again said they need better terms, and then always, at the last minute, signed up to whatever deal had been on the table all along.